 There are several overlapping causes which can result in this impairment, however, genetic predisposition is thought to play the largest role.
 OFA lists the Bulldog as the highest percentage of dysplastic hips evaluated followed by the Pug, Dogue de Bordeaux, and Neapolitan Mastiff.
 Other factors besides genetics that may contribute to Hip Dysplasia include nutrition, growth rate, exercise, muscle mass, and obesity.

 Symptoms of this condition lie largely on the severity of joint laxity, inflammation and how far along in development.
 Indications of hip dysplasia include:

 - Reluctance to run or jump, especially after exercise.

 - Loss of muscles in thighs

 All dogs suspected of having Hip Dysplasia should have a thorough physical examination by a Veterinarian.
-Your veterinarian can look for certain signs on palpation of the hips, evaluation of your dog’s gait, and overall presentation.
+Your veterinarian can look for certain signs on palpation of the hips, and evaluate of your dog’s gait and overall presentation.
 After a thorough physical examination, it is likely your veterinarian will recommend radiographs, as this remains the hallmark diagnostic tool for both diagnosis and early age screening.

 There are many treatment options for pets that are suffering from hip dysplasia and resulting osteoarthritis.
-These option range from lifestyle modifications to more invasive treatments such as surgery.
-In mildly symptomatic cases your veterinarian may recommend non-surgical options ranging from NSAID’s to Joint Supplements.
-Other treatments including physical therapy and weight reduction, which may also be beneficial.
+These options range from lifestyle modifications to more invasive treatments such as surgery.
+In mildly symptomatic cases your veterinarian may recommend non-surgical options ranging from NSAIDs to joint supplements.
+Other treatments including physical therapy and weight reduction may also be beneficial.
 In more severe cases of hip dysplasia, surgery might be the most suitable option.
-Your veterinarian will go over the appropriate treatment options that they feel would be best for your furry friend.
+Your veterinarian will go over the appropriate treatment options which they feel would be best for your furry friend.